SyncWithRaj/RepoLens-MurfAI/README.md

    ```bash
    cd repolens-murfai
    ```
-2. Start the Qdrant container in detached mode:
+2. Start the Qdrant container in detached mode but first uncomment the code in docker-compose file:
    ```bash
    docker-compose up -d
    ```